 Used Car: 2009 Toyota Corolla Review

-The 2009 Toyota Corolla ranks near the top of its class as a reliable small car with a solidly-built cabin and good performance for commuting.
+The 2009 Toyota Corolla ranks near the top of its class with a solidly-built cabin and good performance for commuting.
 However, some reviewers thought it lacked the style and zesty performance of class leaders.

 The 2009 Toyota Corolla is ranked: